barimale/jigsaw-puzzle-solver/README.md

 # Overall description
-It is an automatic solver for games like listed below:
+Tree-search-based and genetic-based algorithms having some science-article-based and custom improvements, with agnostic execution wrapper, provided together with geometric and binary vericators.
+Suitable for solving tangrams as well as other games like listed below:
 ```
 The GENIUS Star
 The GENIUS Square